Fepelus/getPrices/README.md

 ---------

-Put the name of your config file in the `GETPRICES_FILE` system environment.
+Put the name of your config file in the `GETPRICES_FILE` environment variable.
 If this is not set then the tool looks for `${HOME}/.portfoliorc` and if it finds nothing there then it errors out.